About the Division

 |Senior Seminar: See table below for specific major/concentration||3|

 ^For the doctrine requirement, the School of Theology recommends either THEO 303, 352, 354, or 363.
-HUM 325 also fulfills the General Studies doctrine requirement.
+HUM 325 also fulfills the General Education doctrine requirement.

 ^^THEO 303 is required of all CMIN and YMIN majors.